How to Recover Lost Space on a USB Flash Drive

 Create Simple Volume

-4. Note that you can specify a Simple volume size or leave it as is to use the remaining disk space.
+4. Specify a Simple Volume size or leave it as is to use the remaining disk space.
 Click Next to use all of the remaining space.

 Specify Size of New Volume

-5. Now you'll be asked to assign a drive letter or leave it as is.
+5. Assign a drive letter or leave it as is.
 Click Next.

 Assign Drive Letter